-12. Consumption data (on a bodyweight basis) from the Diet and Nutrition Survey of Infants and Young Children (DNSIYC) (DH, 2013), and from years 1-4 of the National Diet and Nutrition Survey Rolling Programme (NDNS) (Bates et al., 2014) have been used for the estimation of dietary exposures for ages 4-18 months, and 18-60 months respectively.
-Bodyweight data used in the estimation of exposures by other routes are shown in Table 1 below.
+12. Consumption data from the Diet and Nutrition Survey of Infants and Young Children (DNSIYC) (DH, 2013), and from years 1-4 of the National Diet and Nutrition Survey Rolling Programme years 1-4 (NDNS) (Bates et al., 2014) have been used for the estimation of dietary exposures.
+Average body weight data used in the estimation of exposures are shown in Table 1 below.